intmus/inttheory/_01-pitches-clefs/b2-labelingpitches.md

 abc: true
 ---

-## Class Discussion
+## Solfege Spiel

-“What is the purpose of solfege?"
+**“What is the purpose of solfege?"**
-- To relate the notes of the scale to an action.
+- To assign a one-syllable word to each note in a scale.
+- It is extremely helpful for learning melodies and transposing to different keys.

-“Why do some places use fixed Do?”
+**“Why do some places use Fixed Do?”**
 - Fixed Do stems from a tradition of wanting to try to teach the concept of perfect pitch.
 - Perfect pitch isn’t necessarily useful when performing because usually musicians aren’t playing in tune with A 440.

-"Why don’t we have a lowered version of Do?"
+**"Why don’t we have a lowered version of Do?"**
 - Western music is based around the dominant-tonic relationship, which uses tendency tones like Ti and Fa to center around a tonic.

+**Variations in solfege spelling:**
+- British Phonetic: Doh, Ray, Mee, Fah, Soh, Lah, Tee.
+- Latin (used in this course): Do, Re, Mi, Fa, Sol, La, Ti.

+## Pitch Prattle

-"Pitch vs. Note"
+**Pitch vs. Note**
 - A pitch is the physical frequency that we hear, a note is what we choose to name it.

-“What's the difference between C# and Db?”
+**“What's the difference between C# and Db?”**
 - It depends on the scale you are using and the context of the harmony.
 - A pitch class is a collection of all of the notes that sound the same but are spelled differently.

-"Why does the Ab and G# pitch class have only two notes?"
+**"Why does the Ab and G# pitch class have only two notes?"**
 - The black key on the keyboard has black notes on either side, making the natural half steps too far away to have three notes in the pitch class.

-International Standards Organization (ISO)
+**International Standards Organization (ISO)**
 - Standardizes units of measurement for all sorts of things.
 - Hertz is vibrations per second.
 The standard for A4 is 440 hertz, or 440 vibrations per second accourding to the ISO.

-“How does the ISO system work for note names?”
+**“How does the ISO system work for note names?”**
 - Middle C is "C4", just like the explosive!
 The lowest C on a piano is C1.
 The highest C on a piano is C8.
 - Moving up the keyboard, the number increases each octave when you reach a C. So, a note's number is equal to the nearest C below it.
 - B4 and Cb5 might be enharmonically equivalent, but are labeled with different numbers in the ISO system.

-## Class Discussion 2021

-#### Pitch Systems and Intro to Solfege
-Dan's British Phonetic System vs. Sean's Latin Solfege spelling Latin Spellings: Do,Re,Mi,Fa,Sol,La,Ti.
-Why Move Do?
-The relationship between notes doesn't change between keys/key centers.
-Tonality Agnostic: System that fits all tonal centers.
-We need a system to demonstrate relationships across all keys.
-Secondary use for solfege: Singing syllable.
-These solfege pitches are one syllable names to make singing and sight singing easier.
-In a diatonic context (Voice leading, etc.) Do and ti are immovable objects.
-If they cross, we lose our sense of tonality.
-The first "key" in western harmony is Aeolian Mode (Natural Minor) having the raised Te->Ti.
-Care for double charps/double flats.

-#### Enharmonic Equivalence
-Enharmonic Equivalents: (i.e. Bb and A#).
-Same frequency/pitch, but function harmonically different in context (A# is not the third of a Gb major triad).
-Hertz(A=440 Hertz aka virbrations per second (for the wave).
-Equal temperament made for keyboradist (ruined just intonation).
-Pitch Class: 12 total, corresponed the 12 most common keys.
-Using Enharmonic Equivalents for C (B# and Dbb), has three total equivalents.
-Ab/G# has only two total notes of Enharmonic Equivalent because it's surrounded by two other black keys (on the piano).
-We need to use triple sharps/triple flats to get the next enharmonic equivalent.
-The next closest letter name is a whole step away, furthest from the half steps found on the piano.
-12 pitches for 7 modes (weird ratio).

 # Further Reading